 Before accepting an invitation to serve on another board, a director must notify our Chair of the Board and our Chair of the Governance Committee.
 The Governance Committee reviews whether the position would affect the director's ability to serve on our Board (including potential conflicts of interest, independence, related person transactions and time commitments).
-The Governance Committee reviews outside directorship positions annually and reviews the overboarding policy annually as part of its review of our Corporate Governance Guidelines.
+The Governance Committee reviews outside directorship positions and other time commitments annually as part of its review of director nominees and reviews the overboarding policy annually as part of its review of our Corporate Governance Guidelines.